pablo-icm/emm/content/publication/massana-crash-2007/index.md

 ---
-title: Crash of a population of the marine heterotrophic flagellate textitCafeteria roenbergensis by viral infection
+title: Crash of a population of the marine heterotrophic flagellate *Cafeteria roenbergensis* by viral infection
 authors:
 - Ramon Massana
 - Javier Del Campo